• Skip to primary navigation

 Instructions

-• Wash and dry your lettuce, then chop into bite size pieces.
-Add to a large bowl along with your remaining salad ingredients: red onion, cherry tomatoes, pepperoncini, sun-dried tomatoes, chickepeas, salami, and mozzarella pearls.
+• Wash and dry the lettuce, then chop into bite size pieces.
+Add to a large bowl along with the remaining salad ingredients: red onion, cherry tomatoes, pepperoncini, sun-dried tomatoes, chickpeas, salami, and mozzarella pearls.
 Set aside.

 • In a small bowl, add olive oil, vinegar, dijon mustard, Italian seasoning, garlic powder, salt, and pepper.
 Whisk to combine.